yfwang27/StatisticsR_CBW18/CBW2018_course.md

 [7] "FatTissue.percent" "GLU.mg.dL"
 ```

-Recap some basic R functions (4/6)
+Recap some basic R functions (4/7)
 ========================================================

 **str()**: Compactly display the internal structure of an R object

+Make sure the data format is correct for each column.

 ```r
 > str(alldata)